Credit: Photo by Brian Giebelhaus: Strike a Pose, Claire Moore, 2021

 Claire Moore is a multi-media artist who lives and works near Crescent Beach.
 Her art practice ranges from small-scale sculptural interventions to large format oil paintings and her process is often collaborative.

 Claire has collected poses from the Clayton Heights community—poses that reflect people's experience of the past year.
 Claire's drawings explore the many ways people have been impacted by the pandemic and how we hold these memories in our bodies.
 The collection of drawings, entitled Strike a Pose, is on display at Clayton Community Centre.

 Tell Your Story with Jude

 Jude Campbell is a Surrey-based artist who collects found objects and personal historical artifacts.
 She reconfigures these into multimedia installations to give voice to personal and community stories.

-After meeting with local residents to listen to their stories, Jude will use the text from these stories to create a hanging sculpture with members of the community that will hang publicly in the Clayton Community Centre.
+After meeting with local residents to listen to their stories, Jude used the text from these stories to create a hanging sculpture entitled COVID Reflections that hangs in Clayton Community Centre.